KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 #### Resonance Reflection:

-> “To carve a temple from stone
+> To carve a temple from stone
 > is to believe the divine will dwell in it.
 > To become a temple
-> is to let the divine dwell in you.”
+> is to let the divine dwell in you.

 The Maker is often also Mystic or Warrior,
 expressing different functions